We have extended the deadline for Domestic MA and PhD applications.

 An academic average in the A range is generally expected for admission to the PhD in our program.
 But please note that Cultural Studies is committed to recognizing diverse measures of experience, accomplishment, knowledge, and aptitude, and we encourage you to indicate those in your application materials.

-1. Writing a Research Statement
+1. Prepare a Statement of Interest

-2. Identifying, Contacting, and Confirming Potential Supervisor(s)
+2. Identify, Contact, and Confirm Potential Supervisor(s)

 Admission to the Cultural Studies PhD depends not only on your research potential, but on our faculty capacity to supervise your research.
 All students must have a supervisor before we can admit them.
 It is the applicant's responsibility to confirm available supervision before applying.